Modelling the effect of ribosome mobility on the rate of protein synthesis: Comparing mean-field theory with simulations

 Third, we discuss how the dynamics in the reservoir is coupled to transport on the filament.
-First we draw a time $\tau$ from the continuous-time Monte Carlo algorithm, then update the reservoir configuration over this time by integrating the Brownian equations for each particle in the reservoir over the time $\tau$, and then draw another time $\tau$ and so on.
+First we draw a time $\tau$ from the continuous-time Monte Carlo algorithm, then we update the reservoir configuration over this time interval by integrating the Brownian equations for each particle in the reservoir over thle time $\tau$, and then we draw another time $\tau$ and so on.
 Hence, in this approach, we assume that in the time $\tau$ the reservoir does not change significantly.
 The internal dynamics of ribosome hopping is by definition not coupled to the reservoir as, in the RTD the ribosomes can neither attach nor detach in the bulk of the filament.
 The coupling between reservoir and filament takes place at the first and last site of the filament.
 Therefore, it is sufficient to define the positions $\mathbf{r}_{\alpha}$ and $\mathbf{r}_{\beta}$ of the first and the last sites, respectively.
-Note that the total length $L$, which may however be different than the end-to-end distance $d_{\alpha\beta}=|\mathbf{r}_{\beta}-\mathbf{r}_{\alpha}|$, which can take any value between $0$ and $L$ depending on the conformation of the filament.
+Note that the end-to-end distance $d_{\alpha\beta}=|\mathbf{r}_{\beta}-\mathbf{r}_{\alpha}|$ can take any value between $0$ and $L$ depending on the conformation of the filament.
 Among the possible moves accounted in the simulation is the attachment of a ribosome at the entrance: we define a spherical reaction volume $\mathcal{V_\alpha}=4/3\pi r^3$ of radius $r$ centered at the first site of the TASEP.
-If a ribosome in the reservoir is present in $\mathcal{V_\alpha}$ and if the first site is empty, then it can attach at a rate $\tilde\alpha$ (define in Eq.(\ref{eq:alpha})).
+If an unbound ribosome is present in the reaction volume $\mathcal{V_\alpha}$ then it can attach at a rate $\tilde\alpha$ to the fiament, with $\tilde\alpha$ defined in Eq.(\ref{eq:alpha}).
 In the same way, a spherical volume $V_\beta$ of radius $r$ is centered at the exit site of the filament.
-If a ribosome exits the filament at a rate $\beta$, then it is released at a random position inside $V_\beta$ and resumes a Brownian motion in the reservoir.
-Note that we have used the same numerical technique successfully in Ref.~\cite{Cian} to coupled the TASEP-LK with Brownian particles inside a reservoir.
+If a ribosome exits the filament at a rate $\beta$, then it is released at a random position inside $V_\beta$, after which it resumes a Brownian motion in the reservoir.
+Note that we have used the same numerical technique in Ref.~\cite{Cian} to coupled the TASEP-LK with Brownian particles inside a reservoir.